By Andrew Mackinnon

 Australia needs to manufacture motor vehicles again, now that it no longer manufactures any motor vehicles in the country.
 Japan hosts car manufacturing, similarly South Korea, the United States of America, Germany, France, China, Russia and the United Kingdom.
 Multiple African countries also host car manufacturing – Algeria, Egypt, Ghana, Kenya, Morocco, Nigeria, South Africa, Tunisia and Uganda.

 Car manufacturing is right up near the apex of manufacturing, which is probably occupied by aircraft manufacturers.
 Innovative Australian minds need something to apply their skills to.
 It wouldn’t be difficult at all to build a superlative range of motor vehicles in Australia because the overwhelming majority of vehicles manufactured around the world today are poorly designed.
-Front-wheel drive vehicles are an engineering abomination that account for at least 60% of all motor vehicles manufactured worldwide today.
+Front-wheel drive vehicles are an engineering abomination that account for a large proportion of all motor vehicles manufactured worldwide today.
 Toyota makes cars that are so ridiculously curvy that at least 10% of the potential cargo space in their vehicles is eviscerated.
 Mercedes-Benz vehicles have an absurd number of unnecessary, complicated electronic systems that make them very difficult and very expensive to maintain.

 I suggest an Australian car manufacturer named “Boxcar”.
 Its point of difference would be the boxy design of its vehicles which maximises their cargo space.
 Instead of wildly curved sides that intrude upon potential cargo space, its sides would be mostly vertical, including its rear.
 It costs a lot of money to acquire and run a motor vehicle, so it makes logical sense that its cargo space would be as large as possible to enable the vehicle to carry as much as possible.
 Why would anybody want to spend a lot of money obtaining, running and maintaining their car, only to find that they can’t fit a fridge in the back because the sloping sides of the car prevent it from fitting next to the other cargo that they’re transporting?